wknishio/variable-terminal/readme.md

 * bouncycastle by Legion of the Bouncy Castle for encryption
 * beanshell2 by pejobo for alternative shell
 * airlift-aircompressor by Martin Traverso for zstd and lzo compression
-* nanohttpd-1.1 by elonen, for server HTTP tunneling
+* nanohttpd-1.1 by elonen, for HTTP proxy tunneling
-* commons-httpclient by Apache Software Foundation, for client HTTP tunneling
+* commons-httpclient by Apache Software Foundation, for HTTP proxy client
 * commons-rng by Apache Software Foundation, for splitmix64 prng
 * Base85 by Sheep-y, for backported Base85 encoder/decoder
 * PngEncoder by Looklet, for better PNG image encoding
+* MinimalFTP by Guilherme Chaguri, for FTP server tunneling

 ## Additional utilities